Snugug/gulp-subtree/README.md

 A little gulp module to let you push a folder to a git subtree without keeping that folder in your git history.
 Highly recommend to use with [gulp-clean](https://www.npmjs.org/package/gulp-clean).

+# IMPORTANT!

+In order for Gulp Subtree to work correctly, the folder you are pushing **MUST NOT BE IGNORED THROUGH GIT**.
+Often, this is the `dist` folder.
+This is because Gulp Subtree needs to be able to temporarly add it to your Git repository in order to push it.
+For this reason, it's recommended to pair with [gulp-clean](https://www.npmjs.org/package/gulp-clean), allowing your distribution folder to be totally removed after it's been pushed.

 ## Usage

 ```js